Passthrough Tutorial

 - Go to Lights > Point Light, and then drag a Point Light into the scene, set the position (X, Y, Z) to (0, 0, 0).

-- Go to Search for Camera Actor and drag it into the scene, set the position (X, Y, Z) to (0, 0, 0).
+- In the Place Actors panel, search for Camera Actor and drag it into the scene, set the position (X, Y, Z) to (0, 0, 0).

 - Select the camera and then on the Details tab, set Auto Activate for Player to Player 0.

-- Open Edit > Project Settings > (in Plugins section) > Meta XR > (under mobile section) > check Passthrough Enabled.
+- Open Edit > Project Settings > Plugins > Meta XR.
+In the Mobile section, enable Passthrough Enabled.